Anne L'Huillier

 Anne Geneviève L'Huillier (/fr/; born 16 August 1958) is a French physicist.
 She is a professor of atomic physics at Lund University in Sweden.

-She leads an attosecond physics group which studies the movements of electrons in real time, which is used to understand chemical reactions on the atomic level.
+She leads an attosecond physics group which works through the movements of electrons in real time, which is used to understand chemical reactions on the atomic level.

 Her experimental and theoretical research are credited with laying the foundation for the field of attochemistry.

 In 2003 she and her group beat the world record for the shortest laser pulse, of 170 attoseconds.

 L'Huillier became a member of the Royal Swedish Academy of Sciences in 2004.
 She has received various physics awards including the Wolf Prize in Physics in 2022 and the Nobel Prize in Physics in 2023.

 Life

 Education

 Anne L'Huillier was born in Paris in 1958.
 She was awarded a double master's degree in theoretical physics and mathematics, but switched for her doctorate degree to experimental physics at Pierre and Marie Curie University.

 Her dissertation was on multiple multiphoton ionization in laser fields of high intensity.
 She carried out her dissertation research at the Commissariat à l'énergie atomique et aux énergies alternatives (CEA), near Paris.